“To plant a garden is to believe in tomorrow.” Audrey Hepburn

-OK, I cheated.
-This recipe, this only one, I did make before.
-But it highlights so many summer flavors I just had to make it again.
-It’s the easiest thing to put together and it’s a beautiful salad to showcase your cucumbers, dill and mint.
+OK, I must confess.
+This recipe and this one only, I did make before.
+But it highlights so many summer flavors I just had to make it again to share.
+It’s the easiest thing to put together and it’s a beautiful salad to showcase the abundant cucumbers, dill and mint growing in the garden.
 For me, the ingredient that puts this over the edge is the pomegranate molasses.
 Please if you make this recipe do not eliminate the molasses!!
 It gives depth of sour sweetness and contrasts so well with the cucumber, pistachios and herbs.

 Ingredients: 4 small Persian cucumbers peeled, 1/2 cup Greek style yogurt, 1/2 cup pistachios lightly toasted, 20 fresh mint leaves, 1 tablespoon chopped dill, sea salt and pepper, 1/4 cup pomegranate molasses, 8 fresh mulberries, blackberries or black raspberries